nypublicradio/wnyc-vue3/README.md

 ```

 ## Update capacitor.config.json
-Update the `capacitor.config.json` file to include the following:
+Update the `capacitor.config.json` file to include the following (update the colors according to your design):

 ```json
 {